saeedshahi/Portfolio/README.md

 # Saeed Akbarshahi's Portfolio

-Welcome to my data science portfolio!
+Welcome to my portfolio!
 I am Saeed Akbarshahi, passionate about extracting insights from data and using machine learning to solve complex problems.
 With a background in Computational Physics, I have developed a strong foundation in deep learning, data analysis, predictive modeling, and statistical inference.
 This portfolio showcases a selection of projects that demonstrate my skills in data cleaning, visualization, machine learning, and more.

 ## Portfolio Highlights